QKEY-FOUNDER/quantumkey-protocol/README.md

 ---

+## How to Engage with QKP

+QuantumKey Protocol is designed to be explored, verified, and extended.

+If you want to **see the protocol in action**, run the executable reference flow: node examples/reference-flow.js
+If you want to **understand how it works**, follow the annotated walkthrough: examples/REFERENCE_FLOW.md
+If you want to **study the protocol design**, read:

+- `docs/WHITEPAPER.md`
+- `docs/protocol-spec.md`

+If you want to **evaluate trust, governance, and accountability separation**, inspect:

+- `docs/conformance.md`
+- `src/policy/`
+- `examples/conformance-c19.js`
+- `examples/conformance-c20.js`

+QuantumKey Protocol does not decide what should be trusted.

+It provides the evidence required to decide whether something *can* be trusted.

+This repository is intentionally structured so that understanding does not require belief — only inspection.

+---

+## Closing Perspective

+QuantumKey Protocol is not an opinion about how systems *should* behave.
+It is a structure that records how systems *did* behave — and under which declared rules that behavior was accepted or rejected.

+By separating:

+- intent from execution
+- evidence from interpretation
+- verification from trust

+QKP enables accountability without central authority, governance without opacity, and coordination without implicit assumptions.

+This repository is intentionally designed to be:

+- Readable — concepts before complexity
+- Executable — behavior before theory
+- Verifiable — evidence before trust

+If you can run the reference flow, inspect the artifacts, and verify the outcomes, you do not need to *believe* in QuantumKey Protocol.

+You can verify it.

+That is the protocol’s core promise.

+---

 ## 🧭 Overview

 QuantumKey Protocol is a unified digital architecture connecting **human intent**, **verifiable identity**, **autonomous agents**, **semantic machine intelligence**, and **alignment-driven governance** into a single harmonic framework.